BheshRajNeupane/SmartCity-Hackathon/README.md

 # SmartCity-Hackathon

-To make cities smart , smart health system plays vital role.So , we are presenting an website that is related to health  which  will includes the concept of digitalized health services ##
+To make cities smart , smart health system plays vital role.So , we are presenting an website that is related to health  which  will includes the concept of digitalized health services  <br>
-**currently working on:**
+**currently working on:**     <br>
-Authentication and authorization
+Authentication and authorization<br>
- sigUp,sigin
+ sigUp,sigin <br>
 user can book an appointment with doctor
 Only doctors have access to get  all their patients